 A business meal can occur while traveling, and is treated separately from a travel meal.
 When a business meal occurs while traveling, that meal must be deducted from that day’s travel meal reimbursement request.
 Refer to meal deduction guidelines on the Travel Meals Policy page.

 In addition to the receipt and documentation requirements outlined in Business and Travel Expense Policies Fundamentals, additional documentation must be attached to business meal reimbursement requests in order for expenses to be paid by the university.

 - Business Purpose: A clear and complete business purpose, describing the expected outcome from the meal.
 Refer to Resources: Guidelines for Writing a Clear Business Purpose.

 - Receipt: When the meal cost is $75 or more, attach receipt(s) with the following information:

 - Itemized expenses (menu items ordered, subtotal, tax and total), date of meal, and name and address of the location of the meal.

 - Customer copy with tip posted (subtotal, gratuity and final bill total).

 - Attendee List: The names of business meal attendees and their titles or other information establishing their business relationship with the individual incurring the expense.
 The attendee list can be entered by listing them directly in the transaction, or by attaching the list as a supporting document.
+Attendees will generally also need to be included in the beneficiaries section.
 The preparer should ensure that: